• Skip to primary navigation

 Do you trust smart devices at home?

-I understand that in many cases, these machines are vital for older people and others with disabilities, but if there is an option to use the devices without the Internet, that’s better, if not, never talk on the phone and share your details like email or password when a smart device is ON, believe it or not, the Microphone can be used to spy on you and the Camera also, so, you can keep the virtual assistant in a separate room, so, when you don’t need it, Tunrit OFF, that trick may save you from lots of issues.
+I understand that in many cases, these machines are vital for older people and others with disabilities.
+But if there is an option to use the devices without the Internet, that’s better.
+If not, never talk on the phone and share your details like email or password when a smart device is ON.

 Stop sharing your phone number

-I understand that we all as humans want to be social and ask for numbers or give ours, but that’s not always a good thing to do.
+I understand that we all as humans want to be social and ask for numbers or give ours.
+But that’s not always a good thing to do.
 Others can use your phone number and get lots of information using it on many tools.
-These programs collect personal details about people by scanning social media profiles, websites, blogs, etc….
-So, people can get your state address, email, full name and other personal details by just using your cell number.

-Never send detail like credit cards etc…
+Never send details like credit cards etc…

 Create a second email

 I encourage you to create a second email right now to use it for website verifications and other purposes with sites and pee you don’t trust.
-Here is why, when you use another email and separate from your real own, you’ll keep your data separate as well as long as you don’t add your primary number to it.
-In other words, create the second email and never link it to any of your personal details like cell number or address, etc….
-Even if someone gets your emails and share it with spammers, you have nothing to lose because all your data is separate and not linked.
+Here is why, when you use another email and separate it from your real one, you’ll keep your data separate as well as long as you don’t add your primary number to it.

 Always clean your browser history

-When you visit a website, some cookies (files) will be saved, and also, there are passwords and everything you visited can be seen by anyone who accesses your computer or smartphone.
-So, there are always data with your growing history that people can use and login to your account without permission.
-So, it’s always a good idea to clear all your web-browser data daily or often, that removed the passwords you typed, the sites you visited and everything else.
-If you combine this trick with other in this guide, you’ll take your online privacy and security to higher levels.
+When you visit a website, some cookies (files) will be saved, and also, there are passwords.
+Everything you visit can be seen by anyone who accesses your computer or smartphone.
+So, there is always data with your growing history that people can use and log in to your account without permission.

 How many times have you clicked on links in your Gmail account?
 Are you sure no one is watching you right now using your laptop or smartphone cam?
-And what if you already send full files of documents without even knowing about that by clicking on a link, image or button you receive over email?
+And what if you already send full files of documents without even knowing about that by clicking on a link, image, or button you receive over email?

-Think before you do, and here is a good trick, hover over the link, but don’t click on it, on the bottom left are on the page, you’ll see where that links redirects to.
-Carefully read the full UR and domain name, if it’s from Paypal.com, for example, it’s safer than a similar domain with a modified letter.
-The scammer may use a single letter in a domain name to prevent they’re your official bank website or others, so, when you click their link, you permit them to do whatever on your machine.
+Think before you do, and here is a good trick, hover over the link, but don’t click on it.
+From the bottom-left area on the page, you’ll see where that link redirects to.
+Carefully read the full URL and domain name.
+If it’s from Paypal.com, for example, it’s safer than a similar domain with a modified letter.

 check the URL